jekyll/jekyll/docs/_docs/plugins/installation.md

 gem "nokogiri", "~> 1.11"
 ```

-To install all of the listed gems, simply run `bundle install`.
+The gems listed in the Gemfile can be collectively installed by simply running `bundle install`.

 ### The `:jekyll_plugins` Gemfile group
 {: #the-jekyll_plugins-group}

-Jekyll gives this particular group of gems in your Gemfile a different treatment.
-Any gem included in this group is loaded as the first step
+Jekyll gives a special treatment to gems listed as part of the `:jekyll_plugins` group in a Gemfile.
+Any gem under this group is loaded at
-of any Jekyll process irrespective of the `--safe` CLI flag or entries in the configuration file(s).
+the very beginning of any Jekyll process, irrespective of the `--safe` CLI flag or entries in the configuration file(s).

 While this route allows one to enhance Jekyll's CLI with additional subcommands and options, or avoid having to list gems in the configuration
 file, the downside is the necessity to be mindful of what gems are included in the group.
 For example: